pantsudev/krkrz_ecosystem_guide/README.md

 - KAG3 Source for KrkrZ: https://github.com/krkrz/kag3

 ## KAGEX
 KAGEX is an extension of KAG3 by [sakano](https://github.com/sakano)/Naoya Komatsu.
-(I think.)
-It mostly adds new graphical processing functions for Layers.
 Some developers use KAGEX and some don't, whereas KAG3 itself is practically ubiquitous.
 Many more extensions exist for KAG3, and some of them are incompatible/mutually exclusive with KAGEX.
 - KAGEX Docs: https://biscrat.com/krkr/docs/kagex/contents/